Libya conflict: Gaddafi regime 'in death throes'

 The prime minister also discussed plans for the UN Security Council to help the NTC with "diplomatic, legal and financial support" in the coming weeks and months.

-British officials are taking part in a meeting with members of the NTC in Dubai on Tuesday to discuss how to ensure security and basic services should the Gaddafi regime fall.'Role for UK'
+British officials are taking part in a meeting with members of the NTC in Dubai on Tuesday to discuss how to ensure security and basic services should the Gaddafi regime fall.

 The UK government has said Libyan assets in the UK will soon be unfrozen to help with post-conflict reconstruction, and the UK will offer help with medical supplies, food provision and communications and utilities services.